Mercury Mountaineer: Background

-As part of the redesign of the Explorer for 1995, the Limited remained part of the Explorer lineup, with the segment gaining additional competitors through the use of badge engineering.
-For 1996, the Acura SLX (Isuzu Trooper), Infiniti QX4 (Nissan Pathfinder), and the larger Lexus LX450 (Toyota Land Cruiser) were introduced together.

-As these brands, along with Oldsmobile, competed more directly with luxury brands than the Ford model line, Ford Motor Company sought to develop SUVs for its Lincoln-Mercury division.
-To minimize model overlap, Mercury was chosen to sell a version of the mid-size Ford Explorer, while Lincoln would sell a version of the then-upcoming full-size Ford Expedition.
+As the 1990s progressed, the segment gained further competitors (also developed through rebranding), including the release of the Acura SLX (Isuzu Trooper), Infiniti QX4 (Nissan Pathfinder) and the larger Lexus LX450 (Toyota Land Cruiser).
+As these brands (along with Oldsmobile), competed more directly with luxury brands than the Ford model line, Ford Motor Company sought to develop SUVs for its Lincoln-Mercury division.
+To minimize model overlap, Mercury was chosen to sell a version of the mid-size Ford Explorer; the first Lincoln SUV would be derived from the full-size Ford Expedition.

 First generation (1997–2001)

-The Mercury Mountaineer began production in April 1996 as a 1997 model.
-As with the Ford Explorer Limited, the Mercury Mountaineer was offered only in a four-door body configuration.
-After its first year, sales of the Mountaineer fell short of Lincoln-Mercury sales projections.
-Following several revisions in 1997 and 1998, the Mountaineer would go on to become the third-best selling vehicle in the Mercury division, behind only the Sable and the Grand Marquis.
+The first-generation Mercury Mountaineer was an early 1997 model, entering production in April 1996.
+While falling short of Lincoln-Mercury sales projections, the Mountaineer would outsell its Oldsmobile Bravada competitor by a wide margin.
+The model line became the third-best selling Mercury, trailing only the Sable and the Grand Marquis.

+As with the Ford Explorer Limited, the Mercury Mountaineer was offered only as a five-door wagon.

 Body

-At its launch, the Mercury Mountaineer was closest in appearance to the Ford Explorer XLT, though trimmed between the Explorer Eddie Bauer and Explorer Limited.
-To differentiate it from its Ford counterpart, the Mountaineer was styled with a distinct dark-gray lower body color scheme; while visually similar to the Explorer, the Mountaineer adopted the chrome waterfall grille styling of the Grand Marquis.
-While the taillights were model-specific, the rear hatch and bumper were shared with the European-export version of the Explorer.
+At its launch, the Mercury Mountaineer was closest in appearance to the two-tone Ford Explorer XLT, but equipped between the Explorer Eddie Bauer and Explorer Limited.

+In addition to the Mercury waterfall-style grille (which was not recessed) styled similar to the Grand Marquis, the Mountaineer was styled with a distinct dark-gray lower body color scheme (with painted bumpers).
+The rear liftgate and bumper (with rear foglamps) were sourced from the European-export version of the Explorer.

-As part of a 1998 model revision, the Mountaineer was given a model-specific grille and headlights, larger wheels, and a new rear hatch design.
+For 1998, the Mountaineer adopted the same mid-cycle revisions as the Explorer, including body-color D-pillars and the relocation of the license plate to the liftgate (the Mountaineer dropped the export rear bumper and its foglamps).
+The grille opening was inverted (with new headlamps), along with a new front bumper.

 Chassis

-The 1997-2001 Mercury Mountaineer shares the chassis of the four-door Ford Explorer, following its 1995 redesign.
-Though heavily based upon the first-generation Ford Ranger, the sport-utility vehicles are wider and are based on a separate wheelbase.
-As with the Ford Explorer, the Mountaineer is fitted with fully independent wishbone front suspension.
+The 1997–2001 Mercury Mountaineer shares the chassis of the second-generation Ford Explorer, sharing a 111-inch wheelbase.
+Though heavily based upon the first-generation Ford Ranger, the five-door sport-utility vehicles are wider and have a distinct wheelbase.
+As with the Ford Explorer, the Mountaineer is fitted with fully independent wishbone front suspension and a leaf-sprung live rear axle.